 Wilmot is a tiny city located in the state of South Dakota.
 With a population of 424 people and just one neighborhood, Wilmot is the 119th largest community in South Dakota.

-Wilmot is a blue-collar town, with 38.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Wilmot is a city of professionals, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Wilmot who work in sales jobs (13.81%), teaching (11.60%), and healthcare (8.29%).
+Because occupations involving physical labor dominate the local economy, Wilmot is generally considered to be a blue-collar town.
+43.48% of the Wilmot workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Wilmot is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Wilmot who work in sales jobs (15.22%), healthcare (7.61%), and office and administrative support (7.07%).

-Wilmot is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wilmot doesn't have a public transportation system that people use for their commute.

+Wilmot is a somewhat ethnically-diverse city.
 The people who call Wilmot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmot residents report their race to be White, followed by Native American.
-Important ancestries of people in Wilmot include German, Norwegian, Dutch, English, and Danish.
+Important ancestries of people in Wilmot include German, Norwegian, English, Dutch, and Irish.

 The most common language spoken in Wilmot is English.
 Other important languages spoken here include Italian and Polish.